-treading water: the benefits of hydrotherapy for pets
+the benefits of hydrotherapy for pets

 Hydrotherapy is a type of physical therapy that incorporates water into exercises through the use of swimming and underwater treadmills.
 If you’ve ever tried water aerobics, or simply just tried walking while your feet and legs were submerged in water, you know it can give you quite a workout.
 For pets who have undergone orthopedic surgery or who are recovering from an injury, hydrotherapy can put them on the path to quicker recovery.

-Hydrotherapy treatment for pets
+Physical benefits of hydrotherapy treatment for pets

 The benefits are hydrotherapy are many.
 Most importantly, it allows patients to use their joints in a full range of motion, but in a reduced weight-bearing environment.
 Much of the stress of everyday movements (like walking and running) are from the paws hitting the hard ground, sending the force of the body’s weight jolting through the muscles and joints.
 Swimming and underwater treadmills allow for the same groups of muscles to be used in a low stress, low impact environment.

 An added bonus of doing all of this work underwater?
 The water surrounding your pet’s legs and paws adds resistance, which means their muscles have to work harder.
 This improves muscle tone and promotes tissue repair without stress.

 The goal after most surgeries or traumatic injuries is to eventually return the patient to full fitness (or better!).
 Physical therapy, and more specifically hydrotherapy, increases the quality of healing as well as the recovery rate.
 A few other benefits of hydrotherapy are: